lurchmath/cust-parse-test/plan.md

    flattened, but it fails in that those ASTs will then be unable to convert to putdown because they have the wrong number of arguments for the putdown form as originally defined.
 Redesign?
+ - Current design doesn't let you define LaTeX function inverse notation as `'A ^ { - 1 }'` because then `'1'` becomes its own token, borking numbers like `'1.5'` by breaking them into two tokens.
+Need some redesign to solve this.
+One option that seems good:  If you're about to add a token that's a plain string, before converting it into a regexp, first check to see if the string itself matches any existing token regexp.
+If it does, there's no need to add a new token for it.

 Information we may need later:
  - infinity      = '\u221e' = ∞